-Recently, a few people have asked me questions about traveling abroad with a baby, so I thought I’d put together a post.
+Recently, a few people have asked me questions about traveling abroad with a baby, so I thought I’d put together a post about traveling to Italy with a baby.
 I wrote another list of travel tips after our trip to Ireland last year.
 Check that out for more tips!

 When we decided to take Maggie to Italy with us at 9 months, a lot of people said we were crazy.
 Travel is something that I love & something that I really look forward to doing with my growing family.
 The trip was wonderful.
 The Italians love babies & everywhere we went we heard “bella bambina!”.
 Maggie celebrated her first Thanksgiving in Italy & we had a week full of family memories.